maleklachheb/Prediction-of-Product-Sales/README.md

 #### performes Metrics result
 ![sample image](performsmetrics.png)
 > we tested the model using random forest where the model shows a noticebale underfit
-## Model

-Describe your final model

-Report the most important metrics

-Refer to the metrics to describe how well the model would solve the business problem

-## Recommendations:

-More of your own text here

-## Limitations & Next Steps

-More of your own text here

 ### For further information